Bjournaux/SeaFreeze/README.md

 ## Running SeaFreeze

-This section provide basic example on how to run SeaFreeze.
+This section provides basic examples on how to run SeaFreeze.
 It is using pseudo code, so synthax will change depdending on the version used.

 ### Inputs
 To run the SeaFreeze function you need to provide pressure (MPa) and temperature (K) coordinates and a material input: